ionos-cloud/crossplane-provider-ionoscloud/docs/managed-resources/compute/cubeserver.md

 * `volume` (object)
 	* description: DasVolumeProperties contains properties for the DAS volume attached to the Cube Server
 	* properties:
-		* `image` (string)
-			* description: Image or snapshot ID to be used as template for this volume.
-Make sure the image selected is compatible with the datacenter's location.
-Note: when creating a volume, set image, image alias, or licence type
 		* `imageAlias` (string)
 			* description: Note: when creating a volume, set image, image alias, or licence type
 		* `imagePassword` (string)